Code-A-187/task-manager-reactJS-June-2024/README.md

 	- register with Full name, e-mail, and password,
   	- login with e-mail and password,

-Guest User: If not signed in (GUEST) user can view last six tasks and their details and comments.
+Guest User: If not signed in (GUEST) user can view only last six tasks with their details and comments.
 Editing, Commenting and Deleting is not possible.

 Signed User:
 - Can see their user data (Full Name and e-mail) on the side bar.